 Design & Technology

 Design and Technology is both a practical and academic subject.
 It provides our young people with the opportunity to actively respond to class based projects with creativity and rationality.
 Design and Technology teaches our children how to make important design decisions and how to become more resourceful, innovative, enterprising and capable.
 Our learners also develop a critical understanding of the impact of design and technology in daily life and the wider world.
-Design and Technology delivers excellent opportunities for our learners to develop and apply judgements in relation to; aesthetics, economic, moral, social, and of a technological nature in both their own designing and when evaluating the work of others.ion content
+Design and Technology delivers excellent opportunities for our learners to develop and apply judgements in relation to; aesthetics, economic, moral, social, and of a technological nature in both their own designing and when evaluating the work of others.

 unit overview - Designing through sketching and modelling